prasanthsasikumar/ScrapeGaragePricePrediction/README.md

 ## Contact

-If you buy and fix cars from repo or insurance auctions, feel free to **reach out**!
+If you also into buying and fixing cars from repo or insurance auctions, feel free to **reach out**!
 I would love to chat about cars, auctions, or potential improvements to this project.
-You can contact me via \[email or LinkedIn(https://www.linkedin.com/in/prasanth-sasikumar/)].
+Contact me via \[[email](prasanth@ahlab.org) or [LinkedIn](https://www.linkedin.com/in/prasanth-sasikumar/)].

 ---